Lynk - UX Case Study

 Competitive Landscape

-During our initial research, we also conducted market research to better understand our target audience and their needs.
+During our initial research, we also conducted market research to better understand our target market and their needs.
 We performed a competitive analysis to identify gaps and opportunities in the market.
-This helped us recognize the importance of emotional design and user-centered care in creating a supportive and encouraging platform.

 Competitors